About / Contact

 June 2009 – present

 Across multiple roles, I’ve had the opportunity to help create the foundation that became an award winning Digital Strategy Team and community of practice, supporting the U.S. Fish and Wildlife Service’s essential work across the country through all things digital.
-I helped build the agency’s social media presence from zero to more than 2.7 million followers across six platforms.
-I helped move the agency from decentralized and redundant static websites to a content management system – first for the National Wildlife Refuge System and then for the entire agency.
-I’ve supported the Great Lakes Restoration Initiative, the effort to save the monarch butterfly and the delisting of Endangered Species Act successes.
+I helped build the agency’s social media presence from zero to more than 2.7 million followers across Facebook, Instagram, X (Twitter), LinkedIn and YouTube.
+I helped move the agency from decentralized and redundant static websites to a content management system.
+I’ve supported the Great Lakes Restoration Initiative, the fight against invasive carp, the effort to save the monarch butterfly and the delisting of Endangered Species Act successes.
 I’ve connected people with the natural world around them through phenology, photography, videography and by identifying the species our audience photographed in their own backyards.
 My work has been viewed by millions of people and covered by countless news outlets.

 Aug 2021 – Present